-To ensure long-term forest productivity, carbon storage and conservation of forest resources through prompt reforestation, afforestation, minimized chemical use, soil conservation, and protecting forests from damaging agents.
+To ensure long-term forest productivity, forest health, carbon storage and conservation of forest resources through prompt reforestation, afforestation, minimized chemical use, soil conservation, and protecting forests from damaging agents.

 Performance Measure 2.1.
-Program Participants shall promptly reforest after final harvest.
+Certified Organizations shall promptly reforest after final harvest.

-1. Documented reforestation plans, including designation of all harvest areas for either natural, planted or direct seeded regeneration and prompt reforestation, unless delayed for site-specific environmental or forest health considerations or legal requirements, through planting within two years or two planting seasons, or by planned natural regeneration methods within five years.

-- 2. Clear criteria to judge adequate regeneration and appropriate actions to correct understocked areas and achieve acceptable species composition and stocking rates for planting, direct seeding and natural regeneration. - 3.
-Plantings of exotic tree species should minimize risk to native ecosystems. - 4.
+- Documented reforestation plans, including designation of all harvest areas for either natural, planted or direct seeded regeneration and prompt reforestation, unless delayed for sitespecific environmental or forest health considerations or legal requirements, through planting within two years or two planting seasons, or by planned natural regeneration methods within five years. - 2.
+Clear criteria to judge adequate regeneration and appropriate actions to correct understocked areas and achieve acceptable species composition and stocking rates for planting, direct seeding and natural regeneration. - 3.
+Plantings of exotic tree species should not increase risk to native ecosystems. - 4.
 Protection of desirable or planned advanced natural regeneration during harvest. - 5.
-Afforestation programs that consider potential ecological impacts of the selection and planting of tree species in nonforested landscapes.
+Any planned afforestation activity should include a plan that considers potential ecological impacts of the selection and planting of tree species in non-forested landscapes.

 Performance Measure 2.2.
-Program Participants shall minimize chemical use required to achieve management objectives while protecting employees, neighbors, the public and the environment, including wildlife and aquatic habitats.
+Certified Organizations shall have a program to minimize chemical use required to achieve management objectives while protecting employees, neighbors, the public and the environment, including wildlife and aquatic habitats.

-- 1. Minimized chemical use required to achieve management - 2.
-Use of least-toxic and narrowest-spectrum pesticides necessary to achieve management objectives. - 3.
-Use of pesticides registered for the intended use and applied in accordance with label requirements. - 4.
-The World Health Organization (WHO) type 1A and 1B pesticides shall be prohibited, except where no other viable alternative is - 5.
-Use of pesticides banned under the Stockholm Convention on Persistent Organic Pollutants (2001) shall be prohibited. - 6.
-Use of integrated pest management where feasible. - 7.
-Supervision of forest chemical applications by state- or provincialtrained or certified applicators. - 8.
-Use of management practices appropriate to the situation, for example: - a. notification of adjoining landowners or nearby residents concerning applications and chemicals used; - b. appropriate multilingual signs or oral warnings; - c. control of public road access during and immediately after applications; - d. designation of streamside and other needed buffer strips; - e. use of positive shutoff and minimal-drift spray valves; - f. aerial application of forest chemicals parallel to buffer zones to minimize drift; - g. monitoring of water quality or safeguards to ensure proper equipment use and protection of streams, lakes and other water bodies; - h. appropriate transportation and storage of chemicals; - i. filing of required state or provincial reports; and/or - j. use of methods to ensure protection of threatened and endangered species.
+- 1. Use of integrated pest management shall be preferred. - 2.
+Minimized chemical use required to achieve management objectives. - 3.
+Use of least-toxic and narrowest-spectrum pesticides necessary to achieve management objectives. - 4.
+Use of pesticides registered for the intended use and applied in accordance with label requirements. - 5.
+The World Health Organization (WHO) type 1A and 1B pesticides shall be prohibited, except where no other viable alternative is available. - 6.
+Use of pesticides banned under the Stockholm Convention on Persistent Organic Pollutants (2001) shall be prohibited. - 7.
+Supervision of forest chemical applications by state- or provincial-trained or certified applicators.

+- 8. Use of management practices appropriate to the situation, such as: - a. notification of adjoining landowners or nearby residents concerning applications and chemicals used; - b. appropriate multilingual signs or oral warnings; - c. control of public road access during and immediately after applications; - d. designation of streamside and other needed buffer strips; - e. use of positive shutoff and minimal-drift spray valves; - f. aerial application of forest chemicals parallel to buffer zones to limit drift; - g. monitoring of water quality or safeguards to ensure proper equipment use and protection of streams, lakes and other water bodies; - h. appropriate transportation and storage of chemicals; - i. filing of required state or provincial reports; and/or - j. use of methods to ensure protection of threatened and endangered species.

 Performance Measure 2.3.
-Program Participants shall implement forest management practices to protect and maintain forest and soil productivity.
+Certified Organizations shall implement practices which protect and maintain forest and soil productivity and soil health.

 - 1. Process to identify soils vulnerable to compaction, and use of appropriate methods, including the use of soil maps where available, to avoid excessive soil disturbance. - 2.
-Use of erosion control measures to minimize the loss of soil and site productivity. - 3.
-Post-harvest conditions conducive to maintaining site productivity (e.g., limited rutting, retained down woody debris, minimized skid trails). - 4.
+Use of erosion control measures to minimize the loss of soil and impacts to site productivity. - 3.
+Post-harvest conditions conducive to maintaining site productivity (such as: retained down woody debris and minimized skid trails). - 4.
 Retention of vigorous trees during partial harvesting, consistent with scientific silvicultural standards for the area. - 5.
-Criteria that address harvesting and site preparation to protect soil productivity. - 6.
-Road construction and skidding layout to minimize impacts to soil productivity.
+Criteria that address harvesting and site preparation to protect soil productivity and soil health. - 6.
+Road construction, skidding layout, and harvest plan designed to minimize impacts to soil productivity and soil health.

 Performance Measure 2.4.
-Program Participants shall manage so as to protect forests from damaging agents, such as environmentally or economically undesirable wildfire, pests, diseases, and invasive exotic plants and animals, to maintain and improve long-term forest health, productivity and economic viability.
+Certified Organizations shall manage so as to protect forests from damaging agents, such as environmentally or economically undesirable wildfire, pests, diseases and invasive species, to maintain and improve long-term forest health, productivity and economic viability.